bphd/PodMan-OSX/README.md

 #### Quick Start your own image (naked container image)

 This is my favourite container.
-You can supply an existing disk image as a Docker command line argument.
+You can supply an existing disk image as a PodMan command line argument.

-- Pull images out using `sudo find /var/lib/docker -name mac_hdd_ng.img -size +10G`
+- Pull images out using `sudo find /var/lib/PodMan -name mac_hdd_ng.img -size +10G`

-- Supply your own local image with the command argument `-v "${PWD}/mac_hdd_ng.img:/image"` and use `sickcodes/docker-osx:naked` when instructing Docker to create your container.
+- Supply your own local image with the command argument `-v "${PWD}/mac_hdd_ng.img:/image"` and use `bphd/PodMan-osx:naked` when instructing PodMan to create your container.

   - Naked image is for booting any existing .img file, e.g in the current working directory (`$PWD`)
   - By default, this image has a variable called `NOPICKER` which is `"true"`.
 This skips the disk selection menu.
 Use `-e NOPICKER=false` or any other string than the word `true` to enter the boot menu.